WolfDan/ExZstd/README.md

 # ExZstd

-[zstd](https://github.com/facebook/zstd) library for Elixir, *not published yet*, same code as https://hex.pm/packages/zstd but "updated" to 1.3.5 and wrote in elixir
+[zstd](https://github.com/facebook/zstd) library for Elixir, *not published yet*

+It uses the Rust zstd binding to make cross system compilation easier (tried to do it native with the Makefile etc but I failed at making it work on windows 10 which is my main OS, the speed difference isn't noticiable)

 ## API so far